Jeremy Swift: Life and career

 In 2020, he played the role of Leslie Higgins in Apple TV+'s show, Ted Lasso, for which he received a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Comedy Series in 2021.

 Personal life

 Swift is married to actress Mary Roscoe (who plays his wife, Julie Higgins, on Ted Lasso), whom he met while working on a play.
 They have two adopted children.
+He is a skilled jazz musician and, as Higgins, plays the double bass in an episode of Ted Lasso.